 Looking for a little cultural while the relatives are in town?
 Something different for a day-date?
 Read on!

 The Norton Simon Museum has a wonderful show up right now, By Day & by Night: Paris in the Belle Époque.
 Belle époque, a French expression meaning “beautiful era,” refers to the years between 1871-1914 when Paris was beginning its urban development and cultural innovation.
 Think the Eiffel Tower having just been built, Parisians seeing street lights for the first time and the rise of the Montmarte district, the epicenter of arts and entertainment.
-(The Norton Simon is also holding a Drawing Workshop on 12/15 where you can learn quick sketching techniques and compositions.
-Register here.)

 We love heading to downtown LA for The Broad, which sits next door to another LA icon, the Walt Disney Concert Hall.
 The contemporary Broad museum is currently showing internationally-acclaimed artist Shirin Neshat’s largest exhibition to date, “Shirin Neshat: I Will Greet the Sun Again.”
 The immersive exhibit houses over 230 photographs and videos diving into Neshat’s journey as an artist in an exploration of “topics of exile, displacement, ad identity with beauty, dynamic formal invention, and poetic grace.”
 On view through February 16th.
 Find tickets here.